Licensing style guides

 Role Direction / Design

-During my tenure at Cartoon Network, I had the incredible opportunity to sharpen my skills by spearheading numerous licensing guides for many shows that became popular hits.
-These exhilarating projects not only showcased my versatility in managing and producing these guides, but also allowed me to collaborate with a diverse team of creatives within the department.
+Early in my career, I helped create Cartoon Network’s new licensing program.
+Being one of the first in-house creatives to design assets for now-classic shows was an incredible opportunity to sharpen my skills by spearheading dozens of licensing guides.
+These pioneering projects not only showcased my versatility in managing and creating direction but also allowed me to collaborate with a highly diverse team of mega-talented creatives who went on to have amazing careers.

-The true measure of success came from the impressive financial results that the program achieved, with revenues skyrocketing to a staggering $1 billion at its peak.
-As the responsibility for these guides fell on my shoulders, I would personally oversee their creation and design, entrust the task to external agencies under my direction, or contribute my unique design ideas to other’s projects.
-This multifaceted experience not only solidified my expertise in licensing and design, but it also added invaluable depth to my professional portfolio.
+One significant measure of success was the impressive financial results achieved by the program, with revenues skyrocketing to a staggering $1 billion at its peak.
+As the responsibility for these guides fell on my shoulders, I oversaw their creation and design, entrusted the task to other team members, led external agencies under my direction, and contributed my unique design ideas to others’ projects.
+This multifaceted experience not only solidified my expertise in style guides and design but also added invaluable depth to my professional experience.

 The Powerpuff Girls Movie

-In this section, I will discuss one specific guide, although it could have been any of the many I worked on.
+In this section, I focus on one specific guide, although it could have been any of the many I worked on.
 The Powerpuff Girls Movie was highly anticipated and created during the peak of PPG popularity.
-Powerpuff Girls is one my favorite properties to have worked on.
+The Powerpuff Girls is one of my favorite properties to have worked on.
 I loved the character design, storylines, humor, and all the small details.
-I still see PPG products in the wild and I’m so proud to have been part of it since the beginning and through many successes.
-Working with Craig McCracken, Lauren Faust, and show artists and writers was a career highlight and experience that I always try to recreate.
+I still see PPG products in the wild, and I’m so proud to have been part of it since the beginning and through many successes.
+Working with show creator Craig McCracken, Lauren Faust, and production artists and writers was a career highlight with an energy that I often try to recapture.

 While the animation was taken care of by Cartoon Network Studios, our team collaborated closely with Craig McCracken and his team to create marketing and licensing materials as the production progressed.
 The first thing we did was redesign the logo, which I was responsible for.
 This logo was then used on various items, including the movie poster, comic books, and CDs.